 Preventing Allergies in Infants with a Family History

-What to Feed Your Allergic BabyBabies can develop intolerance or allergy.
+What to Feed Your Allergic BabyBabies can develop food intolerance or food allergy especially if there is a family history of atopic disease e,g. asthma, eczema, auto-immune disease and food intolerance or allergy.
 Breastfed infants can develop allergy due to food proteins the mother eats passing through her body to her breast milk.
-Formula fed infants can show allergy symptoms due to not tolerating the food proteins in infant formula.
+Formula-fed infants can show allergy symptoms due to not tolerating the food proteins in infant formula.

 Food IntoleranceSymptoms of infant food intolerance can vary and may include colic, reflux or more projectile vomiting and sleep and settling problems.